calebjmatthews/endless-desert/concept.md

   - Introduction of concepts:
     - Complete "Study" research and study five different resources
     - Construct a building
+    - Complete a trade
+    - Upgrade three buildings
     - Put a building into storage
-    - Upgrade three buildings
     - Give leader food, drink, shelter, and a place to work
     - Claim an unmarked piece of equipment for your town
-    - Complete a trade
   - Story quests:
     - Thrice locked book
   - Daily quests:
-    - Produce some # of a specific resource
+    - Produce some # of a resource
+    - Analyse some # of a resource
     - Cook a dish with X traits
     - Complete some # of trades
     - Mark some # of equipment
     - Mark one equipment of X tier
+    - Rewards are: Knowledge, unlocked Trade Goods

 ## Tabs:
   - Map, showing locations of each building and the river running through the middle